 8. Why is the dog in your story a dachshund?
 Because I share my home with dachshunds now.
 They are challenging, fun, sweet and feisty little dogs.
 Plus, they can sit on my lap while I read.
 I was able to write Lucky's character by watching my dogs play, eat, dig and guard the back yard.

-9. Why did you write this story?
+9. Why did you write the Emerson and Lucky series?
 Like a lot of Native American kids raised in a city, Emerson knows nothing about his Navajo mother's culture.
 He's forced to deal with unwanted changes in his life, the biggest one being sent to a strange culture with no friends, and where nothing makes sense to him.
 I'm hoping my story will increase interest in all kids to learn about different cultures.

 3. Do you ever get frustrated?
 Yes, all the time.
 It's normal and natural when you want to be sure everything is written just right.